christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

 image.

-Category images can also be displayed dynamically: you can designate a page to display content--including category images for whatever category a user is searching for.
+Category images can also be displayed dynamically: you can designate a page to display content&mdash;including category images for whatever category a user is searching for.
 See
 [category detail page](/discover/portal/-/knowledge_base/7-1/category-detail-page)
 for more information.